 - White screen of death (WSOD) or error 500 – it’s unfortunate but not every plugin is compatible with others.
 You can restore your site by deleting the Swift section in htaccess, delete “wp-content/cache” directory, delete “wp-content/plugins/swift-performance” directory, also delete “swift-performance-loader.php” in wp-content/mu-plugins directory.
 Another trick I’ve found is to change your php version, then change back.

 - High CPU usage – some complain Swift causes high CPU usage, but this isn’t accurate.
 Swift has an aggressive (really fast) pre-caching mechanism that uses all available resources to pre-cache your pages.
 It’s much faster than other cache plugins taking forever to pre-cache your site (like 10 pages/hour).
 Some popular remedies: limit simultaneous threads to 1-3, turn off Merge Scripts/Styles, turn off minify HTML.
 You can also disable pre-building cache, but then the first visit will be slower.

 - Swift Dashboard or Warm-up Table not loading – this can happen for huge sites with thousands of cached items.
-As long as you can access your Swift Settings and pages are caching on the front-end, you are fine!
+Change your “max_input_vars” to something high (like 5000).
+You can ask your webhost to help you with it.
+But either way…as long as you can access your Swift Settings and pages are caching on the front-end, you are fine!

 - “Cached with Swift” not showing in page source – it could mean that the page isn’t caching, but could also mean something is stripping out HTML comments.
 Maybe you have Cloudflare enabled?
 Disable it temporarily and see if the comment shows.